duong-r/c4chan/README.md

 Users can submit non-empty messages of 128 characters or less, which will update the screen with their new message at the top of the board.

+The app is hosted locally, and multiple instances can be ran across different web browsers/tabs.
+Users can refresh their browsers to update their timelines to include messages sent from other browsers.

 This message board also features json-server as an in-memory solution to storing messages.

 ### Installation